Contemporary War Paintings - Modern War Art by UK Artist

 Aftermath

-The horrors of battle haunted the soldiers awake and asleep.
-Several hundred refused to fight again.
-They were shot by their own.
+The horrors of battle haunted soldiers awake and asleep.
+Some refused to fight again.
+They were shot by their own side.

 Trenches